zvasdfg/Paylocity-Bug-and-Automation-Challenge/README.md

 It is intentionally kept **simple, scalable, and CI/CD friendly**, suitable for technical assessments and real-world projects.

 ---
+## 📊 Defect Analysis Reports

+At the **root of this repository**, you will find the following defect analysis documents:

+- **Employees API – Defect Analysis Report**
+- **Benefits Dashboard – UX & Business Rule Defect Report**

+These documents provide:
+- A consolidated view of the identified issues
+- Description of functional, technical, and business rule defects
+- Expected vs actual behavior
+- Impact and observations

+---

+## 🐞 Individual Bug Evidence

+Detailed bug reports with supporting evidence (screenshots, logs, request/response samples) are available in the following directories:
+Bugs/
+├── API/
+└── UI/
+Each bug includes:
+- Clear reproduction steps
+- Evidence
+- Observed behavior
+- Expected behavior

+---

+## 🧪 Automated Test Cases

+The test cases that were automated as part of this project are also available in **test case format** for review and traceability.

+They can be found here:
+Test Cases/
+├── API/
+└── UI/

+These documents describe:
+- Test objectives
+- Preconditions
+- Steps
+- Expected results

+---

 ## 🧱 Tech Stack